 Social Media Marketing

-Social media is meant connect with people so that we can interact and share our interests.
+Social media is meant to connect people so that we can interact and share our interests.

 If you think social media stops at Facebook, you're making a costly mistake.
 Social media spans the entire spectrum of the Internet.
 Navigating which platforms would best benefit your business can be confusing.
 The important thing to remember is the purpose of social media is to connect people.
 The real power here is not in the tools or technologies, it's in the people and conversations.

 You may already be familiar with some social web platforms…

 - Blogs (Wordpress)

 - Mini-blogs (Tumblr)

 - Review sites (Yelp, TripAdvisor)